canardos/bake-n-flow/README.md

 **LVGL**

 [LVGL](https://github.com/lvgl/lvgl) v5.3 (git commit `9f216a55be65ec05c477ac55f73a6efad50f7680`) is used.
-The source is included in this repo at `src/lvgl`
+It is included as a Git submodule in the`src/lvgl` folder.

 **Libpekin**

 [Libpekin](https://gihub.com/canardos/libpekin) is a collection of MCU related code shared between this and other projects.
-It receives regular breaking changes so a fixed version is included in the source of this project in the `lib` folder.
+It is included as a Git submodule in the `lib` folder.
 PlatformIO will include the `lib` subfolders automatically.

 ## Folder structure